The Messiah of Morris Avenue

 The Messiah Of Morris Avenue is a 2006 novel by English satirist Tony Hendra.
 The novel depicts the Second Coming of Christ in a future United States ruled by the religious right.
 Tony Hendra has recorded several "Godcasts" recapping the events that have transpired between now and the second coming.

+The audiobook was narrated by John Bedford Lloyd.

 Plot summary

 In the near future, Christianity has dominated everything, including politics, television, the Internet, and film.
 The leaders of the semi-theocracy include Reverend Jimmy, a televangelist who is the spiritual advisor to the President, and Pastor Bob, a laid-back reverend who is obsessed with golf and competes with Jimmy for spiritual dominance.
 Ironically, though Jimmy says he has spoken to God about almost everything, their teachings are the opposite of Jesus Christ's ideas of peace, love, and forgiveness towards everyone.
 Jimmy even claims on his program that bombing Europe will bring the Second Coming.

 However, a jaded ex-reporter, Johnny Greco, bitter towards Jimmy, has already found it, in an Irish-Hispanic Catholic named Jay, who performs incredible miracles of healing sick people, preaches against what Christianity has become, and values peace, tolerance, and love for all humans.
 Dismissive at first, he soon begins to believe in what Jay is saying, and begins to think that Jay truly is "the real deal".
 Unfortunately for Jay, things happen as they previously did and Jay, some of his closest apostles and Reverend Jim (who Jay converts) are killed.
 However, Jay's apostles continue to spread the word of his actions and teachings and form a new religion.
 The book ends: